The Blepharoplasty (Eyelid Surgery)

 How Blepharoplasty Works

-Myers Plastic Surgery, servicing The Woodlands, customizes each procedure to the patient.
+Myers Plastic Surgery customizes each procedure to the patient.
 Blepharoplasty can be performed on the upper, the lower, or both eyelids, and the surgery can be combined with another facial procedures.

 Dr. Myers corrects drooping and bagginess in the eyelids by repositioning fat deposits, tightening muscles and tissues, and removing excess skin.
 Patients receive sutures, skin adhesives, or similar measures to conclude the procedure.